deppen8/prospect/README.md

  All Layers also have an ideal observation rate, which represents the frequency with which an artifact or feature will be recorded, assuming the following ideal conditions:
-  - It lies inside or intersect the Coverage (see below)
+  - It lies inside or intersects the Coverage (see below)
   - Surface visibility is 100%
   - The surveyor is highly skilled